/*

 <p class="main-menu-wrap"><a href="/" class="main-menu-btn">Main Menu</a></p><<set $pathArray to $pathArray.concat(["Ending: CAPS deployment"])>>

 The chain lengthens.
-Heavy icing that you stayed in too long, a cell that was closer than the datalink showed, and an approach that put you in more airplane than you had.
-On short final at KMFR the combined effects of an ice-contaminated wing, a gusting crosswind at the limit of crosswind landing capability, and an airspeed you couldn't recover from produce a stall warning the SR22T's AoA system has been painting for several seconds.
+Heavy icing you stayed in too long, a cell that was closer than the datalink showed, and an approach that asked for more airplane than you had left.
+On final at KMFR, still 1,400 feet above the valley floor, the combination of a contaminated wing, gusting wind, and decaying airspeed has the SR22T's AoA strip painting red and the stall warning steady, and the recovery isn't coming.

 You make the decision a Cirrus pilot trains for specifically.
 You pull the CAPS handle.